augustocolombelli/pact-contract-test/README.md

 # Pact Contract Test
 This repository presents a use case of contract testing employing [Pact](https://docs.pact.io/) tests.
-To facilitate contract testing, three microservices were developed to assess integration: `book-sales-service`, `person-data-service`, and `book-data-service`."
+To facilitate contract testing, three microservices were developed to assess integration: `book-sales-service`, `person-data-service`, and `book-data-service`.

 - The `person-data-service` has an API that receives the person's code and returns their data.
 - The `book-data-service`has two APIs: one that receives the book code and returns its data, and another responsible for updating the stock.